-There are more than 1,629 known cases of the new coronavirus, COVID-19, in the U.S. and at least 41 people have died.
-There are over 170,000 confirmed cases worldwide.
+There are more than 500,000 known cases of the new coronavirus, COVID-19, in the U.S. and over 20,000 people have died.
 Stores everywhere are selling out of hand sanitizer, face masks, groceries and household supplies as Americans panic about an outbreak reaching their neighborhood.

 Employees, especially those in industries like hospitality, retail, healthcare and food service are fearful of what will happen if they’re infected with the coronavirus.
 Without the ability to work remotely, they worry about losing pay or their jobs while they’re quarantined.

 “We’re seeing a significant number of employees register higher levels of financial stress in the past two weeks, which isn’t much of a surprise given the financial ramifications of catching coronavirus,” said Ilyce Glink, CEO of Best Money Moves.